gsig/srnn/README.md

 Gunnar A. Sigurdsson, Xinlei Chen, Abhinav Gupta <br /> http://arxiv.org/abs/1604.04279

 The code is a MATLAB implementation of a Recurrent Neural Network, wrapped by the S-RNN architecture.
-This code is in extremely early beta, so please let me know if you encounter any strange behaviour.
+This code was recently released, so please let me know if you encounter any strange behaviour.

 The code is organized as follows:
 - ```rnn_trainnet.m``` is a script used for training the S-RNN